horsehour/horsehour.github.io/resume/courses/index.md

 section: resume
 ---

-This page matinas a complete list of courses that I have taken in universities.
+This page is maintained as a complete list of courses that I have taken on campus.
 I have a M.Sc degree in Applied Mathematics, and B.Sc degree in Information and Computing Science.
-Therefore, many of them will be math courses.
-Being a student in computer science, I have studied Java (since 2011), Python (since 2016) by taking some online courses and working on some interesting projects (e.g. write a tiny search engine from the scratch in Java, develop a comprehensive voting libraries in Java, build a reinforcement learning based voting model to learn the internal voting procedure in Python).
+Therefore, many are math courses.
+Coding is one import skill.
+Fortunately, I acquired it and I can now be able to code in Matlab, Mathematical, C/C++, Java and Python.
+I learned Mathematical and Matlab for courses 10 years ago, esp. for advanced algebra problems.
+I learned C/C++ in college, but had no chance to use it in work.
+Later, I learned to code in Java (since 2011) and Python (since 2016) because of the work requirements and became experienced.
+There is no shortcuts for experience, getting your hands dirty (e.g. wrote a tiny search engine from the scratch, developed a comprehensive voting libraries, built a reinforcement learning based voting model to learn the internal voting procedure) and eliminating the annoying bugs.

 Mathematics
 -----